rbgvictoria/keybase_model/README.md

     key with a single lead for the item.
 The second is to add this lead to the key the item keys out in.
 KeyBase supports both these solutions.
-For the latter solution KeyBase allows the construction `<item>:<subordinate item>`, e.g. 'Ginkgoaceae:Ginkgo biloba' (which skips two keys), in the 'to'column of the input file.
+For the latter solution KeyBase allows the construction `<item>:<subordinate item>`, e.g. 'Ginkgoaceae: Ginkgo biloba' (which skips two keys), in the 'to' column of the input file.

 2.  **References to items in other keys:** When KeyBase allowed people to add